PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 17:55:03
+Last updated: 2024-04-07 17:55:36
-Random Quote: Hey, ref, check your voicemail!
-I think you've missed a few calls! - Ted Mosby
+Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause